devoworm/Open-Data-Day/Information-for-2020.md

 We will be participating in [Open Data Day](https://opendataday.org/) again for 2020.
 The date: March 7.
 The place: the [DevoWorm group](https://devoworm.weebly.com/) and our [DevoZoo](https://devoworm.github.io/).
+Check out [Synthetic Daisies blog](http://syntheticdaisies.blogspot.com/) for more information as it becomes available.